Kite boarding, or kite surfing as it is also known, along one of

 If, however, you are experienced and there’s some great wind blowing offshore, jump to it and have a great time.

-Go ride the wind and catch a wave.
+Go ride like the wind and catch a wave.
 Happy kite boarding!